rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

 `NgxDataLoaderComponent` is a beginner-friendly solution that simplifies asynchronous data loading in Angular.
 It provides a convenient way to display loading spinners, skeletons, and error messages effortlessly.
-With `NgxDataLoaderComponent`, you can easily handle these common loading scenarios without the need for extensive code and complex setup.
+With `NgxDataLoaderComponent`, you can easily handle common loading scenarios without the need for extensive code and complex setup.

 The component abstracts away tasks such as error handling, cancel/reload strategies, `Observable` (un)subscriptions, and template display logic, making it a breeze to work with asynchronous data in Angular applications.